CreatorT/Typewriter-Bot/README.md

 2. Ensure you have Google Chrome installed.

-3. Create a `logindata.json` file in the same directory as the scripts with your typewriter.at login credentials:
+3. Create a `logindata.json` file or copy the existent `logindata.json` in the same directory as the scripts with your typewriter.at login credentials:
    ```json
    {
      "username": "your_username",